owen-r-rogers/MDR-FEP/README.md

 ## Perform Rosetta fixed-backbone sequence design
 From the dimer/monomer directory containing the input and resfiles directories, execute the mdr.py script.

-There are some different inputs, but a typical execution resembles the following:
+There are some different inputs, but a typical execution without using SLURM resembles the following:
 ```
 # export environmental variables pointing the script towards .pdb and .resfile files
 export PDB_DIR="$(pwd)/input"